alexsoto-harness/transactionprocessing/docs/index.md

 <!-- ## ![BNC Logo](images/Banque_nationale_du_Canada_Logo.png) -->

-Welcome to the technical documentation for the **Transaction Processing** library, an internal component at Banque Nationale du Canada (BNC).
+Welcome to the technical documentation for the **Transaction Processing** library, an internal component at Harness.

 <!-- prettier-ignore -->
 ???+ info "What is this library?"
-    The Transaction Processing library streamlines and standardizes transaction workflows across BNC systems, ensuring reliability, traceability, and compliance.
+    The Transaction Processing library streamlines and standardizes transaction workflows across Harness systems, ensuring reliability, traceability, and compliance.

 ---